 These smaller puzzles come in boxes the same size as playing cards.
 I don't know how big the final product is supposed to be.

-Close up of the 'scenic landscape' Michael picked out that did not make the cut.
+Close up of the 'scenic landscape' M picked out that did not make the cut.
 I would've loved this as it's a scene from Howl's Moving Castle, one of my favorite Studio Ghibli movies right behind Spirited Away.
 I didn't want to pay 57,000W for it, though.

 There was a second story to this section of the store but we didn't check it out.
 I took a picture of the stairs and sign that is probably telling me I'm either too tall or a little child is not tall enough to go upstairs.
 If we'd really wanted to go we could have asked K to help us translate but I really wanted to check out the other parts of the store.

 Keychains!
 Bracelets!
 At least, that's what I think these are!
 I'm sorry, I'm just a huge Studio Ghibli fan.
-I walked around in a perpetual state of awe and Michael had to constantly remind me to take pictures.
+I walked around in a perpetual state of awe and M had to constantly remind me to take pictures.

 Candy!!
 All in cute little shapes.
-It was around here that Michael asked if my sister was into anything related to Studio Ghibli.
+It was around here that M asked if my sister was into anything related to Studio Ghibli.
 I don't think she is, but I will have to check with her again before I pick anything up.
 As I recall the only movie she is familiar with is Spirited Away and she doesn't care too much for that movie.
 She thinks it's really creepy.

 More goodies!
 I can't tell if the stuff on the bottom is a hand towel or floor mat or maybe a table place mat but it looked cool.
 I will be sure to pick up some keychains for myself before we leave Korea.